Uninett/Argus/docs/writing-glueservices.rst

 Writing a glue service has a few requirements:

-1. Knowing how to program.
-2. Knowing how to integrate with your monitoring system so that your glue service will be notified of all alerts.
+1. Knowing how to integrate with your monitoring system so that your glue service will be notified of all alerts.
-3. Knowing how to use the Argus API.
+2. Knowing how to use the Argus API.

-We can't help you with number 1 on this list, and we can only provide hints for number 2.
-This guide will therefore mostly focus on number 3.
+We can only provide hints for how to think about number 1.
+This guide will therefore mostly focus on the second requirement.

 How to get alerts from your monitoring system
 =============================================